Azsu-rae/AutoRent/README.txt

 ------------------------------- REQUIREMENTS -------------------------------

+make a gereric dialog mechanism make the picker

 .
 Ideas
 |
 +-> .
 Add on focus coloring of the borders on the Sign In page